46 Best Breakfast Foods for Weight Loss

 Unlike the other categories on this list, we’ve ranked the things here by their versatility and overall nutrition and health benefits.
 Foods that had multiple uses earned extra points, as did things that have been shown to supercharge weight loss efforts.

 Piperine, the powerful compound that gives black pepper its characteristic heat and taste, has been used for centuries in Eastern medicine to treat multiple health conditions including inflammation and tummy troubles.
 And recent animal studies have found that the compound may also have the ability to block the formation of new fat cells—a reaction known as adipogenesis, resulting in a decrease in waist size, body fat, and cholesterol levels.
-Season your omelets, breakfast sandwiches and avocado toast with a few grinds; your waist will thank you.
+Season your omelets, sandwiches and avocado toast with a few grinds; your waist will thank you.

 Richer in heart-healthy omega-3s than salmon, loaded with more anti-inflammatory polyphenols than red wine, and packing half as much muscle-building protein as chicken, the walnut sounds like a Frankenfood, but it grows on trees.
 Other nuts combine only one or two of these features, not all three.
 Zied likes to add them to cold cereal bowls, oatmeal and yogurt.
 “A small amount provides lots of flavor and texture to meals,” notes Zied.
 A one-ounce serving (which is about seven nuts) is all you need.